A Wander Guide: Paris

 paid attractions

-Louvre // would any visit to Paris be complete without hitting up the Louvre?
+Louvre // did you even visit Paris if you didn’t hit the Louvre?
 Debatable.
-After visiting several times previously, I decided this would be the Parisian adventure in which I didn’t visit the Louvre.
-Boyfriend, however, put his foot down & told me that he couldn’t leave Paris without seeing the Mona Lisa.
-It is kind of a rite of passage, so I caved.
-My favourite piece in the museum will forever be Caravaggio’s ‘Death of a Virgin’, it has all the beauty of the Mona Lisa & none of the crowds.
-Pro tip: head to one of the arches either side of the pyramid to get that quintessential photo!
+That said, after visiting several times previously, I decided this would be the Parisian adventure in which I didn’t visit the Louvre.
+Boyfriend, however, put his foot down and told me that he couldn’t leave Paris without seeing the Mona Lisa, and so we went!
+My fave piece in the museum will forever be Caravaggio’s Death of a Virgin — it has all the beauty of the Mona Lisa & none of the crowds.
 A must-visit.
 Address: Rue de Rivoli, 75001 Paris

 free attractions